Learn about Moses Dickson

 Moses Dickson was born free in Cincinnati, one of nine children.
 At age sixteen, he toured the South, working as a steamship barber.
 His travels landed him in St. Louis, where Dickson began his work to abolish slavery.

-In 1846, Dickson and eleven others sought to end slavery in the United States.
-They formed a secret organization, The Knights of Liberty, which planned a national insurrection against slavery.
+In 1846, Dickson and eleven othersought to end slavery in the United States.
+They formed a secret organization, The Knights of Libertywhich planned a national insurrection against slavery.
 The men swore secrecy: “I can die, but I cannot reveal the name of any member until the slaves are free.”

-Twelve men grew into a network of resistance in ten years, including 42,000 men across the South.
-A day was set for the national insurrection, but the country was on the verge of the Civil War.
-Dickson decided “a higher power” was at work and postponed the uprising.
+Twelve men grew into a resistance network in ten years, including 42,000 men across the South.
+Dickson postponed the uprising because the country was on the brink of the Civil War, and she believed “a higher power” was at work.

 The Knights of Liberty network was later used in the Underground Railroad, and a smaller secret organization, the Order of Twelve, aided hundreds of slaves to freedom.
 Moses Dickson raised funds for the Railroad and directly arranged individual escape plans, including Henry “Box” Brown, shipped north in a wooden box.